 Program Learning Outcomes

-Students completing the Paralegal Certificate or the Bachelor of Arts in Legal Studies will be able to do the following:
+Students completing the Bachelor of Arts in Legal Studies will be able to:

-- Describe and assess the ethical obligations and limitations of legal professionals.
+- Describe and assess the ethical obligations and limitations of legal professionals in specific factual situations.

-Students must complete a minimum of 180 quarter units to graduate with a Bachelor’s in Legal Studies, including 40 quarter units of legal specialty courses, 40 quarter units on the theoretical study of law, and 10 units of Upper Division Breadth requirements.
+Students must complete a minimum of 180 quarter units to graduate with a Bachelor’s in Legal Studies, including 21 units of core requirements, 47 upper division units in the legal studies area, and 8 units of electives.

 Lower Division General Education Breadth Requirements (45 units)